GabrielAndrus/MyVeryOwnWebsite/README.md

 # my-first-website
-Trying to learn react and css.
-Dipping my toes into frontend development.
-This will soon be it's own website -- will host all projects, research, etc.
+Trying to learn react.
+Dipping my toes into frontend development, plus having a website would be cool.